We're so glad you're here

 August 1 - Fall semester application available in CommonApp (*available for freshman applicants only)

 Early Action October 15 - We have made some changes to our Early Action deadline.
 For Early Action admission, the admissions application, $35 application fee or fee waiver, official high school transcript, and one essay response are due by October 15.
 We will continue to accept ACT/SAT scores (both self-reported and official score reports) and optional materials (resume and recommendation letters) through October 25.
 Students who meet these deadlines will be considered for early action admission and the President’s Scholarship Competition.
 Early action admission assures the student a non-binding admission decision before Thanksgiving and they will also gain access to our housing application and our course preference form, when it opens.

 November 1 - Spring semester application deadline

-May 1 - Confirmation Deposit deadline to secure spot in fall class
+May 1 - Confirmation and housing deposit deadline to secure spot in fall class.

-Freshmen applicants are or will be high school graduates that have earned less than 30 semester hours (45 quarter hours) of transferable college credit coursework (not including joint enrollment and advanced placement credits).
+Freshmen applicants are or will be high school graduates that have earned less than 30 semester hours (45 quarter hours) of transferable college credit coursework (not including dual enrollment and advanced placement credits).

 |25th Percentile||Average||75th Percentile|

 Freshmen applicants must submit to the Georgia College Office of Admissions the following documents for admission consideration: